For Former Heald Students and Heald Records Requesters

 1. Transcripts and Employer Educational Verification Requests

 Complete and submit the HPEAP Transcript Request form (PDF, 587 KB).
-Please enclose a stamped envelope for each copy requested.
 Indicate whether an official copy (transcript placed in a sealed envelope) or unofficial copy is needed.
-There is no fee at this time, however, beginning July 1, 2016, a $10 fee per request will apply.
+Beginning July 1, 2016, a $10 fee per request will apply.
 Transcripts are usually mailed out within two to three business days following receipt of the request form.

 2. Loan Forgiveness